Randomized Block Low-Rank Matrix Compression by Tagging: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this work, we present a black-box randomized compression algorithm based on our novel method of tagging, which improves on existing randomized compression algorithms for uniform BLR matrices under a strong admissibility condition.
-To compress an $N \times N$ uniform BLR matrix $\ma$, our method only requires $O(k)$ random samples of $\ma$ and $\ma^*$ for basis computations, versus $O(m+k)$ for block nullification (which increases with $N$ for flat rank-structure formats), where $k$ is the target block-rank and $m$ is the block size.
-We demonstrate through numerical experiments that compression with tagging achieves comparable accuracy to existing compression algorithms with greatly improved computational efficiency.
-We also draw a connection between optimality in tagging and Pl\"ucker coordinates in algebraic geometry, and we present an alternative numerical method of optimizing tagging matrices that is reliable in practice.
+We present a black-box randomized compression algorithm based on tagging, improving on existing randomized compression algorithms for uniform BLR matrices under a strong admissibility condition.
+Our method only requires $\mathcal{O}(k)$ random samples for basis computations, versus $\mathcal{O}(m+k)$ for block nullification (which increases with problem size $N$ for flat formats).
+We show that compression with tagging achieves comparable accuracy to existing compression algorithms with greatly improved computational efficiency.
+We also draw a connection between optimality in tagging and Pl\"ucker coordinates, and we present an alternative fast method of optimizing tagging matrices that is reliable in practice.

-Avenues of future work include the implementation of a hybrid numeric-symbolic computational scheme to generate theoretically optimal tagging matrix entries from their corresponding Pl\"ucker relations.
-Additionally, a high-performance implementation of our randomized compression algorithm for uniform BLR matrices with tagging would be advantageous, given that parallelizing our tagging method can be done straightforwardly.
-Future work will also investigate an extension of tagging for hierarchical rank-structured formats with shared or nested bases.
+Avenues of future work include a hybrid numeric-symbolic computational scheme to generate theoretically optimal tagging matrix entries.
+Additionally, we are developing a high-performance implementation of our randomized compression algorithm with tagging.
+Future work will also investigate tagging for hierarchical formats. {Thorough analysis of tagging is of interest as well, similar to the method presented in \cite{amsel2025quasioptimalhierarchicallysemiseparablematrix} which appeared on arXiv subsequent to this work.}